avinashsai/avinashsai.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Publications
-description: For the full list of publications, please see my <a href='https://scholar.google.com/citations?user=YRe0ruYAAAAJ&hl=en'>Google Scholar</a> profile.
+description: For the full list of publications, please see my <a href='https://scholar.google.com/citations?user=YRe0ruYAAAAJ&hl=en' style='color:red;'>Google Scholar</a> profile.
 The publications below are listed in author order, with my name underlined to indicate my contribution.
 nav: true
 nav_order: 2
 ---